Facilitron-Marketing/resolution2018/site/content/blog/athens-seo-our-six-month-results.md

 date: 2018-02-14T09:23:36-05:00
 header_image: 'athens-seo-header.png'
 teaser_image: 'athens-seo-teaser.png'
+square_image: 'athens-seo-square.png'
+description: In which we share our techniques for getting onto the front page of search results.
 ---

 We've been experimenting with on-site SEO for [resolutionathens.com](https://resolutionathens.com).
 We've learned a lot and had some pretty incredible results.